stat_peaks finds at which x positions the global y maximun or local

 Note

-These stats work nicely together with geoms
+These stats work nicely together with geoms geom_text_repel and

-from package
+geom_label_repel from package ggrepel to

-to solve the problem of overlapping labels
+solve the problem of overlapping labels

 by displacing them.
 To discard overlapping labels use check_overlap =

-as argument to geom_text
+TRUE as argument to geom_text.

-labels suitable for parsing by the geoms
+with a suitable label.fmt labels suitable for parsing by the geoms

-(e.g. into expressions containing greek letters or super or subscripts) can
+(e.g. into expressions containing Greek letters or super or subscripts) can

 be also easily obtained.